Discovering when to say no

 The art of knowing when to say no

-The data also helps her realize when her priorities are out of whack and she needs to start saying no to additional service or outreach (which she really enjoys).
+The data also helps her realize when her priorities are out of whack and when to say no to additional service or outreach (which she really enjoys).
 If she sees she’s spending too little time on her main task, she makes changes to her schedule and activity lists based on real data.

 Timeular for universities

 “Graduate students and faculty are notoriously overworked, but a lot of those commitments end up being things we don’t get ‘credit for’ by our bosses (especially service, like committees that help the university function and can take a lot of time).”

 Getting accurate data on how little time is actually spent on the work the university claims to value most (research) can help restructure departments to reduce unnecessary load and rethink own work structures.

 “I really struggle saying no to service/outreach activities.
 Timeular has helped me value my limited time by showing me, when I prioritize those things too much, I really do hurt my research progress and my career goals.
 This has pushed me to develop more ‘say no’ skills.”

 Meghan Barrett is a Teaching Assistant and Graduate Candidate at Drexel University in Philadelphia, PA.
 She works in the Biology Department and engages in research on the thermoregulation and neuroanatomy of native bees.